The Friendly Games in the Forest Village

 History Finance & Constitution

-One of the longest established traditional Highland Games in Scotland, Abernethy Games were first held in 1880.
+One of the longest established traditional Highland Games in Scotland, Abernethy Highland Games were first held in 1880.
 A 1910 poster shows that the Games were then held at Coulnakyle Farm to the north of the village.
 Following a break between the wars, they have been held every year on the present Games Field in the village since 1946.
-The events and competitions are centred around the same each year, but each year is different as new competitors come onto the scene and new records are set.
+The events and competitions follow long established Highland traditions.

-Uniquely, Highland Games combine tests of strength, skill and endurance with the traditional Highland art forms of music and dance.
-Massed Pipes and Drums which at Abernethy are usually the combined forces of 8 or 9 local bands add a sound and spectacle that makes for a very special experience and one that is deeply rooted in the history and culture of the Highlands.
+Highland Games combine tests of strength, skill and endurance together with the traditional Highland forms of music and dance.
+Massed Pipes and Drums, which at Abernethy usually consist of around 150 members from eight or so local bands, add a sound and spectacle that makes for a very special experience and one that is deeply rooted in the history and culture of the Highlands.

-See the constitution of the Abernethy Highland Games
+Click on this link to see the full constitution of the Abernethy Highland Games